JanTristanH/harzer-wander-buddy/backend/hwb/README.md

 - fix handler to be normally performant: this.after('READ', `Stampboxes`
 - add images & descriptions to stamps
+- Update color schema of app to match background of mascot
 - Profile: timeline for stampings (allow change of date)
 - optional: generate AI descriptions for routes
 - open individual travel time in maps or hiking app like komoot